 Despite a slight softening of the real estate market in the past few years, the best neighborhoods in Seattle still offer their residents a variety of excellent education, housing, career, and entertainment options.
 Whether you’re looking to settle down permanently and raise a family, find a new job or pursue a college degree, make a list of priorities before moving to Seattle and find the location that fits you just right.

 The recent economic revival led by biotechnology and internet companies is increasing the popularity of the city, bringing some previously-neglected districts into the spotlight and making it the fastest-growing urban center in the US.
-If you decide to become a part of this trend, there are plenty of residential areas you can call home.
+Therefore, anytime is the best time of the year to move here.
+If you decide to become a part of this trend and you find many reasons to move here, there are plenty of residential areas you can call home.
 Here is our list of the six best ones.

 Despite being one of the top hipster districts in the town, it is also a place of great contrasts, where a lively countercultural scene exists side to side with large mansions owned by wealthy natives.